Diagram of steps for recovering data from a corrupted hard drive, including diagnostic checks, repair methods, and data recovery tools.

 Frequent Crashes or Blue Screens

 One of the most glaring signs of a corrupted hard drive is the computer frequently crashing or displaying a blue screen of death (BSOD).
-These crashes occur during the boot or while attempting to access specific files or applications.
+These crashes often occur while booting up the computer/drive or while attempting to access specific files or applications.

 If files suddenly start disappearing or fail to open, showing error messages instead, it’s a strong indicator of corruption within the hard drive.
 Corruption can make the files unreadable or completely inaccessible.

-A marked decrease in system performance, especially when accessing or transferring files, can signal a corrupted hard drive.
+A marked decrease in system performance, especially when accessing files can signal a corrupted hard drive.
 This sluggishness often results from the drive struggling to read or write data correctly.

 Strange Noises